 After the IRS’ crackdown on crypto tax defaulters, it’s now the turn of the UK's tax authority, HMRC.
 The tax agency is now looking to identify cryptocurrency traders who made gains from crypto trading between 2017-19 but haven’t paid taxes.

 HMRC has recently sent out requests to popular crypto exchanges Coinbase, eToro, and CEOX.io.
-In these requests, the agency has asked for names of all clients who live in the UK along with their cryptocurrency transactions between 2017-2019.
+In these requests, the agency has asked for the names of all clients who live in the UK along with their cryptocurrency transactions between 2017 and 2019.
 This move is very similar to what the IRS (Internal Revenue Service) did a few years ago when it requested Coinbase to share information about crypto traders.

 This request for information from crypto exchanges seems to be the next step in a series of carefully planned moves.
 To begin with, HMRC published a paper in December 2018 to clearly define how crypto-assets are taxed.
 This served to clarify a lot of ambiguities with regard to crypto taxation in the UK.

 Now HMRC has begun to identify taxpayers in the country that dabbled in cryptocurrencies but did not declare them.
 It’s important to note here that HMRC seems focused only on the last 2 years, which means that early crypto traders (those who entered the game around 2012-2013) might not be affected.
 It won’t be surprising at all if HMRC’s next move is very much in tune with how the IRS is approaching crypto tax evaders.

 In August of this year, the IRS began sending out letters to more than 10,000 US taxpayers urging them to amend their tax returns or potentially face penalties.
 The letters were mostly warnings - although some users have reported receiving notices as well - to users of Coinbase whose data the IRS had gained access to via a court order against Coinbase a few years ago.